TannerBurns/django_api_tutorial/README.md

 The views are defined in `subscribers/views.py` and contain the functionality that will be available to users of the api.
 In this tutorial we will focus on being able to create and list subscribers.
-However, I will give an example how to easily add a delete operation to the api using djangorestframework mixins.
+However, I will give an example how to easily add a delete operation to the api using Django REST framework mixins.

 ```python3
 from rest_framework import viewsets, mixins